dasch-swiss/dsp-docs/docs/developers/dsp/contribution/index.md

 ## Git Commit Guidelines

 We follow strict rules how a commit message has to look like.
-This leads to more readable messages that are easy to follow when looking through the project history.
+This leads to more readable messages that are easy to follow when looking through the project history and release notes.
+Since release notes are automatically generated from commits, it is important to follow the [Conventional Commit messages](https://www.conventionalcommits.org/).

 ### Commit Message Format